bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

 The [platform REST API](platform-api.md) is a REST layer around the Java PlatformAPI to create the tenant.

 #### Walk-through

 ##### Install `curl` command line tool
-`curl` is available on Linux OS and it transfers data from or to a server with various protocols such as HTTP and HTTPS, see manual page.
+`curl` is available on Linux OS and it transfers data from or to a server with various protocols such as HTTP and HTTPS.

     $ sudo apt install curl

 NOTE: this is to be done only once.

 ##### Start a tomcat
-Download a BonitaBPMSubscription-7.*-Tomcat-7.0.76.zip
+- Download a BonitaBPMSubscription-7.\*-Tomcat-7.0.76.zip
+- Unzip it

-Unzip it and provide a valid license file
+- Provide a valid license file

-Start the tomcat
+- Start the tomcat

 ##### Login

     $ curl -v -c saved_cookies.txt -X POST --url 'http://localhost:8080/bonita/platformloginservice' \
     --header 'Content-Type: application/x-www-form-urlencoded; charset=utf-8' \
     -d 'password=platform&redirect=false&username=platformAdmin' -O /dev/null

-    * Connected to localhost (127.0.0.1) port 8080 (#0)
-    > POST /bonita/platformloginservice HTTP/1.1

-    < HTTP/1.1 200 OK

-    < Set-Cookie: JSESSIONID=46EF8A05819B6C268EE700F3C3FC939A; Path=/bonita/; HttpOnly

-    < Set-Cookie: X-Bonita-API-Token=a94cbf84-6b71-409a-981f-f91b17466929; Path=/

 The response to this REST API call (HTTP) generates 2 cookies, which must be transfered with each subsequent calls.
 One of the cookie is `X-Bonita-API-Token`.

 Note that the security against CSRF attacks is enabled by default for all fresh installations; the subsequence REST API calls using DELETE, POST, or PUT HTTP methods must define the `X-Bonita-API-Token` header, with the value transmitted via the associated cookie.

-The cookies had been saved on the disk, in the `saved_cookies.txt` file:
+The cookies have been saved on the disk, in the `saved_cookies.txt` file:

     $ cat saved_cookies.txt

     #HttpOnly_localhost	FALSE	/bonita/	FALSE	0	JSESSIONID	46EF8A05819B6C268EE700F3C3FC939A
     localhost	FALSE	/	FALSE	0	X-Bonita-API-Token	a94cbf84-6b71-409a-981f-f91b17466929

-##### Create the new tenaant
+##### Create the new tenant

     $ curl -b saved_cookies.txt -X POST 'http://localhost:8080/bonita/API/platform/tenant' \
     -H "Content-Type: application/json" \